 A bank holding company may become a financial holding company only if all depository institution subsidiaries of the holding company are well-capitalized, well-managed and have at least a satisfactory rating under the CRA.
 A financial holding company that falls out of compliance with such requirement may be required to cease engaging in certain activities.
-We currently have no plans to elect to become a financial holding company, we will remain subject to the current restrictions of the BHCA.
+We currently have no plans to elect to become a financial holding company.
+As long as we elect not to become a financial holding company, we will remain subject to the current restrictions of the BHCA.